andyt5/RPSLS/README.md

 # RPSLS

 ----
-<h1> The ZIP version should contain a stable build and uses JDK SE-15 </h1>
+<h1> The ZIP folder should contain a stable build and uses JDK SE-15 </h1>

 <p>This is a game of Rock, Paper, Scissors, Lizard, Spock.
 It was written in Java and made using the Eclipse IDE.</p>